I don’t know about you, but self-promotion does not come easy for me. And I think it’s the same for a lot of people.

 The thing we all need to remember is that every single human being has worth in the world, including you.
 But, if you’re not going to talk about your own self-worth and what you’ve done to reach your goals and succeed, no one else will.

-Sadly, in our culture, most people are very uncomfortable saying positive things about themselves at all, even if they’re true.
-Part of this is because there is a misunderstanding of definitions of words.
-Self-promotion is simply advocating for yourself when you’ve done something well to let others know that you can do the same for them.
+It’s kind of sad, really, that so many people are very uncomfortable saying positive things about themselves at all, even if they’re true.
+This is, in part, because meanings become twisted.
+Self-promotion done right is not bragging.
+Rather, it’s simply being proud enough of yourself when you’ve done something well to let others know that you can do the same for them.
 You can still be humble and very honestly state that right now, you’re the best at whatever it is that you’re best at.

 Here are 4 ways you can overcome the fear of self-promotion:

-Don’t be afraid to stand up for what you’re good ateadlines on your list
+2. Don’t be afraid to stand up for what you’re good at

 Let go of imposter syndrome